Factual/smaker/examples/tutorial.md

 We use three endpoints to run each preprocessor with the trainer + evaluator.
 (In this example we can't run
-`fly`, because the `modules` and `params` config keys are nested, and can't be set by the cli).
-The config doesn't have to be empty here, but we leave it like that anyways.
-The endpoints are defined in `Smakefile`: "complex_prepA", "complex_prepB", complex_prepC".
+`fly`, because the `modules` and `params` config keys are nested, and can't be set by the cli.
+The config did not have to be empty here, but we left it like that anyways.)

+The endpoints are defined in
+`Smakefile`: "complex_prepA", "complex_prepB", complex_prepC".
+The
+paremeter organization is all in Python.

-The executed code is trivial, but the setup is kind of complex even with one rule per file.
-If you run the endpoints you'll see that each uses a different set of parameters unique to the modules being run.
-The organization for those parameters is in the `Smakefile` in Python.
-The content of the rules can be customized, as is shown in the other example workflows.
+If you run the endpoints, you will see see each uses a different set of parameters unique to the preprocessor being run.
+The content of rules can be customized, as is shown in the other example workflows.

+If we had not used smaker with this example, we would have needed to write three train and three evalute snakefiles to pair with each preprocessor.
+A normal workflow could include dozens of rules per module, several different training styles, and last-minute add-on modules for glue-code, monitoring or post-processing.
+Every tweak introduces a mutliplier of complexity and an increasing number of files to be copied and maintatined.
+Smaker lets you generalize and to avoid code-duplication.

 ## Takeaways

-Hopefully the `complex` folder shows how our helper functions can help avoid code-duplication at the cost of some organizational overhead.
-The `hello_world` and `simple` examples try to work upwards to bridge the gap between standard snakefiles and our additions.
+Hopefully the `complex` folder shows how smaker can help avoid code-duplication at the cost of some organizational overhead.
+The `hello_world` and `simple` examples try to show the differences between standard snakefiles and our additions, albeit for trivial workflows.

 In our use-case, "static data, variable workflow", modules can include dozens of rules.
-We often need to add new parameters for testing new processing types, models, evaluators, and even unexpected in-between or add-on modules.
+We want to be able to test new preprocessor, models, evaluators, and even unforeseen special cases.
 So for us, the feature-richness of Snakemake combined with the flexibility of smaker satisfies our workflow needs.

-Other use-cases might benefit from different modularizations, or plain Snakefiles if the use-cases is "variable data, static processing."
+Other use-cases might benefit from different modularizations, or plain Snakefiles if the main use-cases is "variable data, static processing."
+It all comes down to a trade-off of immediate clarity at the cost of flexibility vs. generalization with upfront organizational overheads.